 your terrors destroy me,

 17 surging around me forever,

 hemming me in altogether.

 18 Those who love me you put far from me;

 the dark is my only friend.

 Psalm 89 - The Promise to David

-89 I will sing evermore of the love of the Lord, proclaiming to all generations his faithfulness.
+89 I will sing evermore of the love of the Lord,

+09 proclaiming to all generations his faithfulness.

-2 For your love you did promise to build up forever,
+• For your love you did momins to build up forever

-your faithfulness firm as the heavens themselves.
+2 For your love you did promise to build up forever, your faithfulness firm as the heavens themselves.

-3 'I have made with my chosen a covenant,

-and sworn to David my servant,

-4 to establish his seed forever,

-and to build up his throne to all ages.'
-Selah

-5 Then the holy assembly in heaven

-praised your marvellous faithfulness, LORD.

-- 6 For who in the skies may compare with the LORD?
-Who is like the LORD among the gods? - A God to be feared in the holy assembly, awful and great above all who are round him. - 8 O LORD God of hosts, who is mighty as you?
-Your strength and faithfulness, LORD, surround you. - 9 You are the LORD of the raging sea: when its waves surge, it is you who still them. - 10 It was you who did pierce and crush Rahab in pieces, and scatter your foes by your mighty arm. - 11 Yours are the heavens, yours also the earth, the world and its fulness, it's you who did found them.
+- 3 "I have made with my chosen a covenant, and sworn to David my servant, 4 to establish his seed forever, - and to build up his throne to all ages."
+Selah - 5 Then the holy assembly in heaven praised your marvelous faithfulness, LORD. - 6 For who in the skies may compare with the LORD?
+Who is like the LORD among the gods? - 7 A God to be feared in the holy assembly, awful and great above all who are round him. - 8 O Lord God of hosts, who is mighty as you?
+Your strength and faithfulness, Lord, surround you. - 9 You are the LORD of the raging sea: when its waves surge, it is you who still them. - 10 It was you who did pierce and crush Rahab in pieces, and scatter your foes by your mighty arm. - 11 Yours are the heavens, yours also the earth, the world and its fulness, it's you who did found them.